 A charitable remainder annuity trust is a separate tax-exempt trust governed by an irrevocable trust agreement.
 You choose the trustee who is responsible for administering your annuity trust and guiding the investment of its assets.

 A charitable remainder trust is an irrevocable arrangement.
 Once you transfer assets to the trust, you cannot change your mind and get the assets back.
-This requirement assures that whatever value remains in your annuity trust when it ends will go to support the Red Cross.
+This requirement assures that whatever value remains in your annuity trust when it ends will go to support the Red Cross, and any other charities included.

 Payments the same each year

-Each year, your annuity trust will pay a fixed dollar amount to one or more income beneficiaries named by you, such as you, or you and your spouse.
+Each year, your annuity trust will pay a fixed dollar amount to one or more income beneficiaries, such as yourself, or you and your spouse.

 You choose the payment amount